coderplay/tajo-yarn/README.md

 You will get the `application id` for this empty cluster.

-Add 3 QueryMasters into the cluster
+Add 3 Workers into the cluster

-    > bin/tajo-yarn qm -add 3 -appId the_application_id
+    > bin/tajo-yarn worker -appId the_application_id -add 3

 # Help